mcieciora/ShaggyMacaw/README.md

 4. Release merge into production branch with MergeBot

 <h3>Merge Bot</h3>
 MergeBot is standalone tool, written in Python, related to project, whose main task is to manage and merge currently active pull requests.
-With ruleset mentioned in setup part set, it is **NOT** possible for user to merge anything into develop or production branch. \
+With ruleset mentioned in setup part set, it is </b>NOT</b> possible for user to merge anything into develop or production branch.
 To create pull request use PromoteBranch job.
-This pull request will be later checked periodically (on default every 5 minutes) for needed approvals from people mentioned in _required_reviewers_ file.
+This pull request will be later checked periodically (on default every 5 minutes) for needed approvals from people mentioned in <i>required_reviewers</i> file.
 If pull request is approved and no other are in queue it will be merged into target branch.

 Happy Vaquiting ;)